theCrazyBeard/vac-site-foundation/README.md

 vac-site-foundation
 ===================

-A website design for VAC Inc based on Zurb Foundation 5.
+A website design for VAC Inc utilizing Zurb Foundation 5.